Module 38: Best Practices & Production Patterns

 - Model Selection: Choose the right model for the job.
 Use cheaper, faster models (like

-gemini-1.5-flash) for simple tasks like classification or routing, and more powerful models (gemini-1.5-pro) for complex reasoning. - Token Usage: Keep instructions concise and clear old conversation history periodically to manage the context window.
+gemini-2.5-flash) for simple tasks like classification or routing, and more powerful models (gemini-3-pro-preview) for complex reasoning. - Token Usage: Keep instructions concise and clear old conversation history periodically to manage the context window.
 Use

 max_output_tokensto prevent unnecessarily long and expensive responses. - Caching: Cache the results of expensive or frequently called tool functions, especially those that call external APIs.